 1. Negotiate a Loan Settlement

 It is generally difficult to negotiate a loan settlement deal with federal student loans.
-Because federal loan servicers have multiple ways to recoup their money, including AWG, they have less incentive to negotiate with borrowers.
+Because federal loan servicers have multiple ways to recoup their money, including garnishment, they have less incentive to negotiate with borrowers.
 You can only qualify in extenuating circumstances, and you’ll likely still have to pay the majority of your debt.

 2. Consolidate Defaulted Student Loans

 If you have a federal loan already in default, you might consider loan consolidation.
 This allows you to pay off defaulted federal loans with a new loan (called a Direct Consolidation Loan) and new repayment terms.
 To consolidate a defaulted loan, you need to either agree to repay your new loan under an income-driven repayment plan or make three consecutive, voluntary, on-time, full monthly payments on the defaulted loan before consolidation.
+Also note that if you want to consolidate a defaulted loan that is being collected through wage garnishment, you can’t consolidate the loan unless the wage garnishment order has been lifted or the judgment has been vacated.

-3. Enter Fresh Start or a Loan Rehabilitation Program
+3. Enter a Loan Rehabilitation Program

-After September 2024, when Fresh Start ends, loan rehabilitation will be an option again.
+One of the main ways to get out of federal student loan default is by rehabilitating your loans.
 Loan rehabilitation is a program offered by the federal government that involves entering into a repayment agreement to get your loan out of default and back into good standing.
 If you make a certain number of consecutive payments on time under the rehabilitation agreement, you can get your loan out of default and avoid wage garnishment.
 Contact your loan holder for more information.

 4. Dispute the Wage Garnishment